Aunt Sophie's Post Office: Work out the number of stamps needed to post a parcel.

 Alternatively, for the more advanced student, there is an ever-growing collection of Exam-Style Questions with worked solutions on the topic of Finance.

 Aunt Lucy's Legacy: Decide which of the four schemes Aunt Lucy proposes will provide the most money.
 This investigation involves the sum of sequences as well as considering life expectancy.

 Aunt Sophie's Post Office: Investigate the ways of making up various postage amounts using 3p and 8p stamps.
 An online stamp calculator is provided for you to check your working.

 Have you got change?: An investigation about making change for different amounts.

-lnvestigating stamps: How many different letters can you send with the given stamps.
+lnvestigating stamps: How many different postage amounts can you make with the given stamps?